The Singular Space Logo - Psychoanalytic Psychotherapy

 What is the structure of therapy work?

-- Ongoing Therapy Work: If we mutually decide to continue, regular weekly sessions are scheduled on a fixed day and time, providing consistency and continuity for meaningful therapeutic work.
-To support depth and stability in the process, I offer weekly sessions only and work within a fixed-slot structure.
+After a brief intake form and a 20-minute consultation call, we begin with preliminary sessions to assess our therapeutic fit.
+If we proceed, regular weekly sessions are held at a fixed day and time to provide the consistency necessary for deep work.
+I offer weekly sessions only and work within a fixed-slot structure.
+Therapy sessions typically last for 50 minutes, done once a week.
 I am unable to accommodate varying session frequencies, changing time slots each week, or irregular scheduling.

 What is the location for psychotherapy?